OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 * Data Writers must have their Data Representation QoS policy set to ``DDS::XCDR_DATA_REPRESENTATION``

-* Data Readers must include ``DDS::XCDR_DATA_REPRESENTATION`` in the list of data representations in their Data Representation QoS (This is true by default)
+* Data Readers must include ``DDS::XCDR_DATA_REPRESENTATION`` in the list of data representations in their Data Representation QoS (true by default)

 :ref:`xtypes--data-representation` shows how to change the data representation.
+:ref:`xtypes--xcdr1-support` details XCDR1 support.

 .. _xtypes--dynamic-language-binding: